-Mary Ewing-Mulligan, MW was the first woman to earn certification as a Master of Wine and is co-author of Wine for Dummies and numerous other wine books, as well as Director of the International Wine Center in New York City since 1984.
+Mary Ewing-Mulligan, MW was the first woman to earn certification as a Master of Wine and is co-author of Wine for Dummies and 12 other wine books, as well as Director of the International Wine Center in New York City since 1984.
 Mary also writes frequently for newspapers and magazines and travels the world extensively in the course of covering wine.
 She is an experienced and sought-after wine judge and has been Chief Judge of Critics Challenge since its inception. @MEMMWRobert Whitley writes the syndicated Wine Talk column for Creators Syndicate and is publisher of the online publication WineReviewOnline.com.
 Robert's columns covering wine and spirits over the past 25 years have appeared in newspapers and magazines from coast to coast, and he also contributes columns and reviews to WineReviewOnline.com.
 Robert is Executive Director of the San Diego International Wine & Spirits Challenge, Winemaker Challenge International Wine Competition and Sommelier Challenge International Wine & Spirits Competition in addition to the Critics Challenge. @wineguruJUDGES

 Michael Cervin is the wine and spirits writer for The Hollywood Reporter, and Fine Wine & Liquor Magazine, the largest wine magazine in China.
 He contributes to Decanter, Forbes, The Tasting Panel, and IntoWine.com.
-He is the author of the books California Wine Country, and the forthcoming, Santa Barbara Booze, in addition to his wine and spirits blog, Boozehoundz. @MichaelCervin
+He is the author of six books including California Wine Country, and the forthcoming Santa Barbara Booze, in addition to his wine and spirits blog, Boozehoundz. @MichaelCervin

-Michael Franz is Editor of Wine Review Online.
+Michael Franz is Editor of WineReviewOnline.com and Sommelier Magazine.
 In addition to those duties, he contributes columns and reviews to WRO and also writes for France Magazine.
-Michael was wine columnist for the Washington Post for more than a decade before joining Wine Review Online.
+Michael was wine columnist for the Washington Post for more than a decade before joining WineReviewOnline.com.
 Michael also organizes the annual Wine for Oysters competition in Washington, D.C., and is Chief Judge of the San Diego International Wine Competition. @Michael_Franz

-Ed McCarthy is co-author of Wine for Dummies and solo author of Champagne for Dummies and numerous other wine books.
-Ed's broad experience with wines the world over is invaluable in an important international wine competition, and he has judged at every one of the previous ten Critics Challenges.
+is an American-born wine writer based in Europe, with particular expertise in Bordeaux, Burgundy, Champagne and the wines of Alsace.
+Panos has been contributing to Harper's and Decanter since 2001, and also authors the Wine-Chronicles blog.
+This will be his first appearance at Critics Challenge.Ed McCarthy is co-author of Wine for Dummies and solo author of Champagne for Dummies and 12 other wine books.
+Ed's broad experience with wines the world over is invaluable in an important international wine competition, and he has judged at every one of the previous 13 Critics Challenges.
 Ed also writes a column for WineReviewOnline.com. @EdChampagneLinda Murphy is co-author of American Wine, in collaboration with Jancis Robinson, MW.
 Linda is the former Editor of the San Francisco Chronicle wine section and currently writes on wine for Decanter and WineReviewOnline.com. @LindaMurphyWine

-. @NickOnWineJoe Roberts is the talented, eccentric and downright infamous 1WineDude, a wine blogger extraordinaire who makes tasting wine—and reading about tasting wine—relaxed, fun and entertaining.
+. @NickOnWineJoe Roberts is the talented, eccentric and downright infamous 1WineDude, a wine blogger extraordinaire who makes tasting wine--and reading about tasting wine--relaxed, fun and entertaining.
 Joe also writes a wine column for Playboy.com. @1WineDude